Scared of overspending on this Black Friday? Use these top 7 Frugal shopping hacks to save money and shop smartly.

 Frugal Shopping Hack #6- Keep receipts of everything you purchase during Black Friday

 If you are like me, you will find the biggest bargain on something you really want and need.
 But you may not use it for 3 months or worse, forget you spent money on it.
 If that’s the case, use your receipts and get the money back by returning the items you didn’t use AND will no longer use.
 Ditto for holiday gifts.
-Many people buy Christmas gifts during black Friday.
-Some people don’t like the gifts they received in that case offer them the receipts so that can go return your gift to the store and get what they want in its place. when it comes to gifts, honesty is he best policy.
+Many people buy Christmas gifts during Black Friday.
+Some people don’t like the gifts they received in that case offer them the receipts so that can go return your gift to the store and get what they want in its place. when it comes to gifts, honesty is the best policy.

-Money stress is one of the most common reason people fret during holidays.
+Money stress is one of the most common reasons people fret during holidays.
 This pandemic has caused more reasons for all of us to worry.
 Let overspending be not the reason to stress out more.
 Check out this article to do stress-assessment during holidays and start practicing self-care before Holidays.
 Free printable is included.

 Frugal Shopping Hack #7- De-clutter and sell stuff to make money for spending on black Friday